titzer/wizard-engine/doc/Building.md

 ## Testing Wizard

-Wizard has two layers of tests:
+Wizard has three layers of tests:

 * internal unit tests
 * a runner for the testsuite from the Wasm [spec](http://github.com/WebAssembly/spec)
+* tests for the `wizeng` command-line and monitor functionality

 ### Unit tests
 Internal unit tests probe the internal functionality of Wizard's implementation much deeper than tests in the specification, and they are generally faster to run.